A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 ## 4. Deploy salary prediction model
 ### 4.1 Deploy model on `huggingface` as web service

-We have deployed model on huggingface spaces as a `gradio` webservice
+We have deployed model on huggingface spaces as a `gradio` webservice.

+Here is the app.py and requirements.txt file same as on huggingface: [app.py](./deploy_model/app.py) [requirements.txt](./deploy_model/requirements.txt)

 Steps to use: